awkless-dotfiles/rally/README.md

 Refer to the [contribution guidelines][contributing] for more information.

+## Acknowledgements

+Nicola Paolucci's article [Dotfiles: Best way to store a bare git repository][durdn-article] gave great inspiration to write the Rally application by providing a basic template on how to use git to manage dotfiles.

+The [March 31, 2021 GitHub blog entry][stolee-article] by Derrick Stolee also gave inspiration for using git's sparse checkout feature to deploy and undeploy dotfile collections.

 ## License

 The Rally project is under the MIT license.
 See the provided [copy][license] for